DanHodges/TheologicalDictionary/eternal-life.md

 # Eternal Life
-Definition of Eternal Life coming soon.
+The definition of Eternal Life is coming soon!